 The short distances of heelwork are also judged and included in the grade for exercise 3.4.
-To get a passing grade for this exercise 3.4, at least one of the two positions has to be taken correctly.
-If the dog misses one of the positions, no more than 7 can be awarded, and if the dog misses both positions, the exercise is failed.
+To get a passing grade for the exercise 3.4, at least one of the two positions has to be taken correctly and also the recall.

+If the dog misses one of the positions, no more than 7 can be awarded.